kostya-zero/AnomalyLauncher/README.md

 # Anomaly Launcher

-Anomaly Launcher is a launcher for S.T.A.L.K.E.R Anomaly 1.5.1 and above.
+Anomaly Launcher is an alternative launcher for S.T.A.L.K.E.R.
+Anomaly game.
-The primary objective of this project is to offer a swift and fresh launcher with useful features.
+The project's goal is to make a fast and modern looking launcher with focus on usability.

 ![Preview image of launcher](preview.png)